Agents including Mendes and Raiola vow to fight FIFA transfer reforms | Goal.com

 "As far as we are concerned, it sends a clean and positive, we think, message to FIFA on where we are on this."

-FIFA have previously said their door is open to dialogue with intermediaries across Europe.
-They have been contacted by Goal for a response.
+FIFA has previously said its door is open to dialogue with intermediaries across Europe.
+FIFA has been contacted by Goal for a response.